Info Image One

 Import Passwords

-You were already using another password manager?
+Were you already using another password manager?
 Psono offers a migration feature to easily import other password manager’s export files.
 If your password manager is not listed, then feel free to open a Feature Request with a dummy export, to speed things up.

 Info Image One